'Russian Roulette' Authors Seek To Connect The Dots Between Trump And Putin

 They did it on Facebook, they did it on Twitter, they figured out how to turn Bernie Sanders supporters against Hillary Clinton, they really took advantage of some of the political conflict and strife that we're ultimately responsible for in the United States, but that was one of the things that the general pointed to that could be weaponized, and they did so quite well, I think, in 2016.

 Sam Briger and Thea Chaloner produced and edited this interview for broadcast.
-Bridget Bentz, Molly Seavy-Nesper and TK adapted it for the Web.
+Bridget Bentz, Molly Seavy-Nesper and Philip Ewing adapted it for the Web.